abdullahswamtech/test_repo/README.md

 - Steps to integragte theme management :
     1. Copy ThemeManager.swift file from 'Managers' directory.
     2. Go to assets in Fortnight iOS Template, drag and drop Colors folder to your app assets
     3. Use predefined colors such as screenBackgroundColor, labelTextColor, primaryButtonTextColor etc from ThemeManager whenever a color is needed anywhere in the app.
+Change color values in assets when needed.
     4. Add new colors to ThemeManager and assets if it is not already present there.
     5. Colors can be accessed like this "ThemeManager.shared.currentTheme.colorName"
     6. To change theme, assign new value to "ThemeManager.shared.currentTheme" and call ViewController.update()